sakthiRathinam/sakthiRathinam/README.md

 - 🌱 I’m currently learning everything that is somehow related to backend
 - 👯 I’m looking to collaborate in projects that was out of my comfort zone
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- 🔭 I currently working on uportal: [Product Launching Soon!][check]!
+- 🔭 I currently working on my own project clinto: [Product Launching Soon!][check]!

 ### Connect with me: